cncf/tag-security/assessments/projects/cni/self-assessment.md

 ## Project compliance

-* Compliance.
-List any security standards or sub-sections the project is already documented as meeting (PCI-DSS, COBIT, ISO, GDPR, etc.).
+CNI does not document meeting any particular security standards or sub-sections.

 ## Secure development practices